adorad/adorad/README.md

 </div>

-## Key Features of Hazel
+## Key Features of Adorad

 - Simplicity: the language can be learned in less than an hour
 - Fast compilation
-- Easy to develop: Hazel compiles itself in less than a second
+- Easy to develop: Adorad compiles itself in less than a second
-- Performance: as fast as C (Hazel's main backend compiles to human-readable C)
+- Performance: as fast as C (Adorad's main backend compiles to human-readable C)
 - Safety: no undefined behavior, immutability by default
-- C to Hazel translation
+- C to Adorad translation
 - Easy cross compilation
 - REPL